 While it may seem counterintuitive that burning a plant could ever be construed as a bad thing, certain plants will actually release particles into the air that will irritate your lungs.
 For example, poison ivy is not only bad to touch, it can cause you severe lung irritation if burned.
 Avoid burning plants that you are uncertain of to ensure you do not cause an allergic reaction in anyone in your home.

 Not only does wet wood make starting a fire difficult, it is not wise to burn inside your home as it will create excessive smoke.
 This smoke is irritating to your lungs and will create a build-up of soot faster in your chimney than burning dry wood.
 Wet wood doesn’t burn as hot as dried wood, which makes the buildup of creosote occur at a faster rate.
 Make sure that when you choose wood you are opting for seasoned wood.

 Keep Your Home Safe With Frequent Chimney Cleaning

 When you own a fireplace or wood-burning stove, keeping your home safe should be a top priority.
 Ensuring you only burn the right things is one way to keep safe, as is proper chimney maintenance.
 If you realize you have been burning items that are on our do not burn list, it is time to schedule a chimney cleaning.
 Ensure any dangerous chemicals and toxins are cleared out of your chimney to allow for the safe operation of your fireplace or stove.

-If you are in need of chimney cleaning in Frederick, we can help.
+If you are in need of chimney cleaning here in Frederick or throughout Western Maryland, we can help.
 Contact an expert chimney sweep today to learn more about how we can help you maintain your chimney.
 From cleaning to repairs, we handle it all.